We can mine and log the other planets when we get to them.

 They take my money against my will.

-Well they certainly don't want accountability.
+Well, they certainly don't want accountability.

-Well okay how are we going to measure that?
+Well, okay, how are we going to measure that?

-Well I don't know.
+Well, I don't know.

-See right now we pay teachers not for what they do but how long they've belonged to the union in the lane and step system.
+See, right now we pay teachers not for what they do, but how long they've belonged to the union in the lane and step system.

 So what we're left with is not exactly the cream of the crop.

-Well I don't know about that.
+Well, I don't know about that.

-Well true but look why is it that then the private schools, the parochial schools charge less for tuition and pay their teachers.
+Well, true, but look, why is it that then the private schools, the parochial schools, charge less for tuition and pay their teachers.

 Now, you know, that ain't rich, but it ain't beanbag either.

-And why is it the parochial schools with lower paid teachers with fewer benefits actually achieve more, even educating at risk youth, because they look at it as a vocation, not necessarily something to be secure at.
+And why is it the parochial schools with lower paid teachers with fewer benefits actually achieve more, even educating at-risk youth, because they look at it as a vocation, not necessarily something to be secure at?

-I don't think with all due respect, Joe, vouchers is the way to go because people have genuine concerns about gosh, I'm in a good private school with my kid now.
+I don't think, with all due respect, Joe, vouchers is the way to go because people have genuine concerns about, gosh, I'm in a good private school with my kid now.

-Oh who's going to come here, number one.
+Who's going to come here, number one?

-But number two, what kind of regulations will be attached to the voucher.
+But number two, what kind of regulations will be attached to the voucher?

-A tuition tax credit, and if you take a look at the case law on this, a tax credit like a charitable tax credit or deduction is not government money.
+A tuition tax credit, and if you take a look at the case law on this, a tax credit, like a charitable tax credit or deduction, is not government money.

-And the law, the the the case law, the precedent here would suggest that if you get a tuition tax credit for sending your child or homeschooling your child or sending them to a parochial school or what have you, that is not going to be considered government money where the school would have to comply with all of these other things.
+And the law, the case law, the precedent here would suggest that if you get a tuition tax credit for sending your child or homeschooling your child or sending them to a parochial school or what have you, that is not going to be considered government money where the school would have to comply with all of these other things.

-Now they're going to have to comply with certain things to be accredited and that sort of thing.
+Now, they're going to have to comply with certain things to be accredited and that sort of thing.

 No.